Dywangxin/CrossHostCoV/README.md

 # CrossHostCoV
-Core code and supplementary data for the manuscript "A Proactive AI-Experimental Framework Identifies and Validates 28 Animal Coronaviruses with Human Infectivity Potential"
+Core code and supplementary data for the manuscript _"A Proactive AI-Experimental Framework Identifies and Validates 28 Animal Coronaviruses with Human Infectivity Potential_"

 The py code is for Model training and prediction.